- 01New construction costs are rising 8-12% — existing homes just got more valuable relative to new builds

 What You Should Do This Week

 - Reprice your pipeline.
-Every deal you're analyzing needs updated material cost assumptions.
-Not last quarter's numbers.
-Today's numbers.
+Every deal needs updated material cost assumptions — today's numbers, not last quarter's.

 - Hunt existing inventory.
-The relative value just shifted in your favor if you're buying properties that are already built.
+Relative value just shifted in your favor for already-built properties.

 - Add a 15% rehab buffer.
-Put it in the spreadsheet now, before you get surprised on a live deal.
+Put it in the spreadsheet now, before a live deal surprises you.

 - Look at manufactured housing.
-Especially in Sun Belt markets where the product already has tenant demand.
+Especially in Sun Belt markets with existing tenant demand.

 Cash flow is what's left in your pocket after a rental pays all its expenses — including the mortgage.
 NOI minus debt service.
 What actually hits your bank account each month or year.